Indus Valley Civilization [3300-1300 BCE] | Comprehensive UPSC Notes

 Seated male in Namaskar pose min 1 scaledA seated male in a namaskar pose was found at Harappa

-Dish container on Stand scaledDish container on stand
+Dish container on Stand scaledDish container on a stand

 gddbdPashupati seal from Mohenjodaro.